mhojan/tweet-detox/index.md

 <img src="images/step2-download-archive.png" style="max-height: 300px;" />
 </div>

-- Click **"Request archive"**, and wait for a confirmation email or notification.
+- Click <strong>Request archive</strong>, and wait for a confirmation email or notification.
 This can take anywhere from a few minutes to several hours ⏳
 </details>

 <!-- Download your archive -->